 Sam Shinazzi is a singer/songwriter from Sydney, Australia.

-Sam has toured the USA in 2005 and 2009, and in 2007 CBS television show ’The Unit’ featured his song ’Until Sunrise’ in its entirety during an episode with a worldwide audience and subsequent DVD release.
+Sam has toured the USA in 2005, 2009, 2012 and 2014/15, while the CBS television show ’The Unit’ featured his song ’Until Sunrise’ in its entirety during an episode with a worldwide audience and subsequent DVD release.

 “Brilliant in his storytelling, with passionate choruses that would make Conor Oberst weak at the knees” – Aaron Curnow (Spunk!
 Records)

 “Such a well written and performed album” – Peter Jesperson (New West Records)

 “Like label-mate Perry Keyes, Shinazzi sets short stories to pieces of music that are instantly appealing.
 It’s as though he’s singing directly to you and you alone” – Pennyblack Music

 “Shinazzi’s songs always feel strongly personal and intimate, seamlessly shaped out of the disappointments and consolations of life, honest and real” – Fasterlouder